euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 Oh no one of the nodes is unhealthy!
 Oh no, it's the single ingress node!

-I'm sure you can see the pattern.
 What ensued was a frustrating debugging session where the network failed seemingly with no exact pattern, and the longer I tried to observe the broken state, the longer my stuff was offline.

 For the sake of brevity, I'll skip to the answer: it turns out the `nix flake update` above switched the default kernel version (from 5.10 to 5.15), and